zhangshv123/Walmart-API-Homework/WalmartAPIHomework/README.txt

 file strucure:
 Recommend.java:
-implemented 3 method , and have main function to execute. rest.sh: all necessary test cases.
+implemented 3 method , and have main function to execute.

+test.sh: all necessary test cases,you only need to run this file .